Omega SA

 Omega SA is a Swiss luxury watchmaker based in Biel/Bienne, Switzerland.
-Founded by Louis Brandt in La Chaux-de-Fonds in 1848, the company formerly operated as La Generale Watch Co. until incorporating the name Omega in 1903, becoming Louis Brandt et Frère-Omega Watch & Co.
+Founded by Louis Brandt in La Chaux-de-Fonds in 1848, the company formerly operated as Louis Brandt et Fils until incorporating the name Omega in 1903, becoming Louis Brandt et Frère-Omega Watch & Co.
 In 1984, the company officially changed its name to Omega SA and opened its museum in Biel/Bienne to the public.
-Omega is a subsidiary of The Swatch Group.
+Omega is a subsidiary of the Swatch Group.

 Britain's Royal Flying Corps used Omega watches in 1917 for its combat units, followed by the U.S. Army in 1918, and NASA in 1969 for Apollo 11.
+The Omega Speedmaster Moonwatch is marketed as the first watch worn on the Moon, becoming one of the watchmaker's most iconic models.

-Omega has been the official timekeeper of the Olympics since 1932 and is the current timekeeper of the America's Cup yacht race.
-Omega was a main partner of the 2022 Winter Olympics.
+Omega is the current official timekeeper of the Olympics, having first done so in 1932, in addition to being the timekeeper of the America's Cup yacht race.

 History

 Early history

-The forerunner of Omega, La Generale Watch Co., was founded at La Chaux-de-Fonds, Switzerland, in 1848 by Louis Brandt, who assembled key-wound precision pocket watches from parts supplied by local craftsmen.
+In 1848, Louis Brandt founded the company that would become Omega in La Chaux-de-Fonds, Switzerland.
+He assembled key-wound precision pocket watches from parts supplied by local craftsmen.
 He sold his watches from Italy to Scandinavia by way of England, his chief market.
-In 1894, his two sons Louis-Paul and César developed a revolutionary in-house manufacturing and total production control system that allowed component parts to be interchangeable.
-Watches developed with these techniques were marketed under the Omega brand of La Generale Watch Co.
-By 1903, the success of the Omega brand led La Generale Watch Co to spin off Omega as its own company, and the Omega Watch Co was officially founded in 1903.
+In 1877, his sons Louis-Paul and César joined him, and the company name was changed to Louis Brandt & Fils.
+In 1894, his two sons Louis-Paul and César developed their own in-house manufacturing and total production control system that allowed component parts to be interchangeable.
+Watches developed with these techniques were marketed under the Omega brand of Louis Brandt & Frere.
+By 1903, the success of the Omega brand led Louis Brandt & Frere to rename their company to the Omega Watch Co.